-Our Written Feedback Appointments are a new service.
-We hope that they will make our services more accessible to students who might have difficulty attending our live Online Consultations due to issues like different time zones or unstable internet connections.
+We hope that Written Feedback Appointments make our services more accessible to students who might have difficulty attending our live consultations due to issues like different time zones or unstable internet connections.

-Because these appointments are limited, we are restricting students to only 1 Written Feedback Appointment per week.
-You can reserve your appointment up to 7 days in advance.
+Students are limited to 1 Written Feedback Appointments per week.
+You can reserve your appointment up to 10 days in advance.
 If you need to cancel, please do so at least 30 minutes before the scheduled appointment.

 The file(s) you upload to WCOnline will need to be doc or docx files.
 Files must be 5MB or smaller.
 If you are working with another file format, like PDF or Google Docs, you will need to convert to doc or docx.
 Typically this function will be in the “File” dropdown of the program.
 In Adobe Acrobat, for example, you can convert a PDF to a doc by going to File -> Export To and choosing “Microsoft Word.”
 On Google Drive, you can download your Google doc as a Word doc by going to File -> Download and choosing Microsoft Word (docx.).